rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   self-correcting nature of the ampliative inference would enable us,
 >   even if they did exist, to detect and make allowance for them. [^Peirce1883p176]

-Dewey:

->   The methods by which generalizations are arrived at have received the
->   name "induction"; the methods by which already existing generalizations
->   are employed have received the name "deduction." [^Dewey1938p419]

 -   Reichenbach [^Reichenbach1938]

 Reichenbach: